Fully Transformer Networks for Semantic Image Segmentation: Experiments

-\paragraph{\textbf{Results on PASCAL Context.}} Table \ref{SEG_EXP} shows the results on PASCAL Context dataset.
-Our FTN with PGT variants as encoder are significantly superior to the corresponding UperNet(Swin) models with similar numbers of parameters and computation cost.
+\textbf{Results on PASCAL Context.} Table \ref{SEG_EXP} shows the results on PASCAL Context dataset.
+Our FTN models with PGT variants as the encoder are significantly superior to the corresponding UperNet(Swin) models with similar numbers of parameters and computation cost.
 For example, our FTN(PGT-S) is +4.1\% higher than UperNet(Swin-T) (53.09 \emph{vs.}48.99).
 Our FTN(PGT-L) achieves 56.05\% mIoU, outperforming the UperNet(Swin-B) with 52.57\% mIoU by a large margin.
-Surprisingly, our FTN (PGT-L) which pretrained on ImageNet-1K surpasses the SETR-MLA(ViT-L/16) by +0.22\%, whose encoder pretrained on a larger ImageNet-21K dataset.
-Furthermore, with a stronger backbone Swin-L, FTN achieves the new state-of-the-art 58.52\% mIoU, +2.69\% and +1.23\% higher than SETR-MLA(ViT-L/16) and UperNet(Swin-L), respectively.
+Surprisingly, our FTN(PGT-L) which is pretrained on ImageNet-1K even surpasses the SETR-MLA(ViT-L/16) by +0.22\%, whose encoder pretrained on a larger ImageNet-21K dataset.

-\paragraph{\textbf{Results on ADE20K.}} As shown in Table \ref{SEG_EXP}, we compare the performance of FTN with the famous and state-of-the-art models on the more challenging ADE20K validation dataset.
-Compared with CNN-based models, our FTN has achieved overwhelming advantages with even a lower complexity, such as (47.50\% \emph{vs.} 46.35\%).
-Besides, our FTN(PGT) models still outperform UperNet(Swin) under similar computational burden by about +0.5\% mIoU.
-When using the Swin-L which is pretrained on larger dataset as encoder, our FTN(Swin-L) achieves 53.64\% mIoU, and is +0.14\% higher than the previous best UperNet(Swin-L) with 53.50\% mIoU.
+\textbf{Results on ADE20K.} As shown in Table \ref{SEG_EXP}, we compare the performance of FTN with the famous and state-of-the-art models on the more challenging ADE20K validation dataset.
+Compared with CNN-based models, our FTN has achieved overwhelming advantages with even a lower complexity, such as (48.68\% \emph{vs.} 46.35\%).
+Compared with other Transformer segmentation models, our FTN models still outperform UperNet(Swin) under the similar computational burden.
+Besides, our FTN(PGT-B) achieves 50.88\% mIoU, surpassing the more computationally intensive SETR-MLA(ViT-L/16).

-\paragraph{\textbf{Results on COCO-Stuff.}} The state-of-the-art results on COCO-Stuff dataset are shown in Table \ref{SEG_EXP}.
+\textbf{Results on COCO-Stuff.} The state-of-the-art results on COCO-Stuff dataset are shown in Table \ref{SEG_EXP}.
 RecoNet with ResNet-101 as the backbone achieves a mIoU of 41.50\%, which is the most advanced CNN model.
 Our FTN(PGT-T) is comparable to the most advanced CNN model (41.57 \emph{vs.} 41.50) with three times reduction in the numbers of parameters.
-Our FTN(PGT) models are significantly superior to the promising Swin Transformers, with the advantages of about 4\%.
-Our FTN(Swin-L) finally achieves 48.48\% mIoU, which is +0.77\% higher than the state-of-the-art UperNet(Swin-L) by a large margin.
+Our FTN(PGT) models are significantly superior to the promising Swin Transformers, with the advantages of about $2 \sim3 \%$.